magdesign/PocketVJ-CP-v3/README.md

 ...

-If you want to use TCPSClient, downnload it here: http://techlife.sg/TCPSClient/index.html put it to `/usr/bin` and make `chmod u+x TCPSClient.bin` Read the copyrights on their websites and make a donation!
+For TCPSClient, downnload the package here: http://techlife.sg/TCPSClient/index.html put it to `/usr/bin` and make `chmod u+x TCPSClient.bin` Read the copyrights on their websites and make a donation!